g29times/EvalMuse/README.md

 ## Citation

-If you use EvalMuse-40K in your research, please cite our paper:
+If you find EvalMuse-40K useful for your research, please consider cite our paper: